goliardico/ApiStarter/README.md

     return res.sendStatus(400);
 }
 ```
+but I've put a filter to bypass SSL check if connection comes from localhost (Proxy insert X-Real-IP to 127.0.0.1).

 The JWT use the default algorithm HS256 and read the secret key from a file (not included) in lib/key.secret.